sematic-ai/sematic/docs/sematic-vs.md

 * **Semantic UI** – Sematic has rich visualizations for the inputs and outputs at all levels of your pipelines.
 Instead of having to search through logs to find out what was executed or what the result was, you can see this information right on the page for the execution.
-You can also reconfigure your execution directly from the UI and re-execute (re-run feature coming soon!).
+You can also reconfigure directly from the UI and re-execute (re-run feature coming soon!).

 * **Seamless Packaging** - Instead of having to learn and manage a manifest system unique to the orchestration product, use the dependency management solution you're already using to let